firebase/quickstart-js/database/README.md

 ---------------

 - Set up your project on the [Firebase Console](http://g.co/firebase).
-- Copy the Database URL from the Database section of the console.
+- Copy the **Database URL** from the Database section of the console.
 - In the [Google Developer Console](https://console.developers.google.com), access the project you created in the Firebase Console.
 In the search box search for an select "Credentials" and create a Browser API Key restricted to the origin of your web server.
-- Edit quickstart/index.html and fill in the API key and Database URL values in index.html.
+- Edit quickstart/index.html and fill in the **API key** and **Database URL** values in `index.html`.
 - Run `firebase serve` using the Firebase CLI tool to launch a local server.
 - Alternative, open the sample index.html in a web browser.